-Hello Brooklyn Nature Days families!
-Looking forward to having your kids join us!
 We are an all outdoor program and in the true nature of a forest school, we plan to experience and learn from all types of weather.
-We will hold class in the sun, snow and rain.
+We will hold class in the sun, snow, and rain.
 We make sure that each child is safe, engaged, and supported during our play and explorations.
 Please read the information and guidelines below to help your child be as prepared as possible to enjoy our program.

-Families will receive a weekly email on the Sunday before classes detailing the weather forecast, our plans and activities, and the names and phone numbers for teachers for each drop-off and pickup location.
+Families will receive a weekly email each Sunday detailing the weather forecast, our plans and activities, and the names and phone numbers for teachers at each drop-off and pickup location.

-Our blog will be updated each weekday with photos, discoveries from our time in nature earlier that day and articles that pertain to nature as a learning environment.
-In addition you can follow us on Instagram @brooklynnaturedays and on Facebook for more pictures and information.
+Our blog will be updated weekly with photos, discoveries from our time in nature earlier that day, and articles that pertain to nature as a learning environment.
+Please be sure to follow us on instagram @brooklynnaturedays for more updates!

 Families will not receive any other emails during the week unless inclement weather changes our drop off/pick up location.
 Please check the forecast regularly to make sure children come dressed and prepared for our days together.

-Families should feel free to reach out to Sarah directly with pertinent information or questions at any time.
+Families should feel free to reach out to Sarah & Lilly directly with pertinent information or questions at any time.

-**Please be prompt for both drop off and pick up.**
+Please be incredibly prompt for both drop off and pick up.

-Please reach out to the teacher(s) via a phone call or text if you are running behind, and they will advise where’s best to meet.
-Text is the most efficient way to communicate with teachers during class, as we can read the message and respond quickly.
+Please reach out to the teachers designated to your drop-off spot via our brightwheel app if you are running behind and they will advise where’s best to meet.
+This is the most efficient way to communicate with teachers during class, as we can read the message and respond quickly.

 Each drop off spot will have a lock if you wish to leave strollers, bikes, or scooters.

-Parents and caregivers must sign their child in and out each day.
-Children will be given a BND's tag to pin to on wear each day to class to identify them as part of our group.
+Parents and caregivers must sign their child in and out each day electronically with our teachers via our brightwheel app.
+Children will be given a BND tag to pin on clothing each day to class to identify them as part of our group.
 It is the parent/caregiver's responsibility to make sure each child arrives wearing this tag each morning.

-If your child will not be attending class any particular day they are scheduled, please notify Sarah via text or email as early as possible.
+If your child will not be attending class any particular day they are scheduled, please message Sarah as early as possible.

 Footwear - Please take note that it's important for the kids to have proper footwear with rubber soles that protect toes and has good grip for running and climbing.
-Examples include Keen Newport H2 hiking boots, Keen closed toed sandal or athletic sneakers.
+Examples include Keen Newport H2 hiking boots, Keen closed toed sandals, or athletic sneakers.
 Rain boots are necessary on rainy days.
-Insulated snow boots are necessary on cold or snowy days.
-(As snow boots are not actually waterproof, both rain boots and snow boots should be sent on cold and rainy days to ensure we have options to keep your child's feet warm and dry.)
-NO open-toed sandals, flip flops, Natives or Crocs at any time.
+A change of shoes is necessary on rainy days.
+NO open-toed sandals, flip flops, Natives, or Crocs at any time.